The Lake Norman Monster

 Suddenly realizing Henry had some crayfish in a cage hanging off the pier, I raced back again and placed one on the hook.
 The second the crawdad was tossed in front of the bass, he hit it like no tomorrow and zoomed off for deeper water.
 After a fantastic experience reeling the ol' boy in, he turned out to be the biggest freshwater fish I'd ever caught by far, close to or maybe even 13 pounds, possibly near to or even a state record.

-The temptation to keep him was strong, but in the end he went back in the water, as Henry wasn't home, I didn't have a camera, scales, witnesses—anything to document it with.
+The temptation to keep him was strong, but in the end he went back in the water, as Henry wasn't home, I didn't have any ice, camera, scales, witnesses—anything to document it with.
 I just wasn't prepared for one this size, and didn't know of any weigh stations close by, either, which would have made it official.
 So when it came down to it, I simply couldn't bring myself to kill him.
 Maybe he's gotten lucky and is still growing in the waters of Lake Norman to this very day, if bass fish can live that long, that is.

 So, here are some descriptions from eyewitnesses over the last couple of years: a large, long neck emerges five feet in the air, some distance away, after flinging a man off his inner-tube; other witnesses to that event: Two brothers out fishing, hear splashes behind them that turn into a creature as big as a fully-grown bull shark with an enormous black tail.